Can You Afford To Be A Stay-At-Home Parent?

 The second step requires a lot of soul-searching and monitoring.
 You could be spending hundreds on something unnecessary without knowing it.
 List down all your monthly expenses and also annual expenses.
 If you are unsure, start noting down your expenses for a month or two.

 Your expenses should be split into home, childcare and work expenses.
-Here are the items that you should include in each category:
+Here are the main items that should be included in each category:

 Home expenses